rbur004/pico_statemachine_dimmer/README.md

 * If the switch is held down for more than 8 interrupts (1/2s) ** A DIMM event is set, for the main loop to handle
-* If the switch is released within 8 interrupts (1/2s) ** If the light was ON when the switch was pushed, then  an OFF event is set, for the main loop to handle ** The light pin is set to off
+* If the switch is released within 8 interrupts (1/2s) ** If the light was ON when the switch was pushed,
+** * an OFF event is set, for the main loop to handle ** * The light pin is set to off
+** The interrupt timing counter is reset to 0
+** The final ON/OFF state is recorded in the LightState
+* If we were Dimming
+** reverse the dim direction
 ** The interrupt timing counter is reset to 0
 ** The final ON/OFF state is recorded in the LightState